How to set up and run a workflow

 5.5.
 Click Outputs to configure the workflow to write a new column to the data table for each output variable.

 5.6.
-You can enter a new name in the attribute column to make a new column or select an existing column (not that this will overwrite the data in the existing column).
+You can enter a new name in the attribute column to make a new column or select an existing column (not that choosing an existing column will overwrite any data in the existing column).

 Where is generated data stored?